RushabhMakim3880/studio_TestCode_NetraX/README.md

     ```bash
     python nmap_api.py
     ```
     For `sudo`-required scans, you may need to run `sudo python nmap_api.py`.
-The script runs a local server on port 5000 that Synapse CDE communicates with.
+The script runs a local server on port 5000 that NETRA-X communicates with.

 ### Step 6: Running the Application